G30 Consultants

 This web site shows some of our ongoing projects, publications and documentation.
 In doing this the aim is to show the breadth of coverage of technology today.
 Scientific Research Publishing is a Flipboard magazine on the business of Scientific Research Publishing with ~ 1,500 subscribers.
 The Walled Garden and Prairie is a Chatauqua on philosophic tensions in Architecture, Security and Infrastructure.
 The Wiki is a place for us to publish documentation, articles in an open and public way.

 This site is cookieless, no cookies are set and no information is captured other than access logs.
-If the Wiki pages are accessed then there are Confluence cookies set, you should be prompted and informed on their use.
+If the Wiki pages are accessed then no cookies will be set.
+The Wiki is a now a Mediawiki site but there are no logins.

 Projects